 A combination vaccine called Pediarix is available that reduces the number of injections given during the first two years of life.
 Pediarix combines DTaP, hepatitis B and polio vaccine into a single vaccine.
 Side effects of Pediarix are similar to those of the individual vaccines administered separately, though fever is more likely to occur in children who receive Pediarix than in children who receive vaccines separately.

 In the U.S., adults aren't routinely vaccinated against polio because most are already immune and the chances of contracting polio are minimal.
 However, certain adults at high risk of polio who have had a primary vaccination series with either IPV or the oral polio vaccine (OPV) should receive a single booster shot of IPV.
 A single booster dose of IPV lasts a lifetime.
 Adults at risk include those who are traveling to parts of the world where polio still occurs or those who care for people who may be excreting wild poliovirus.

-If you're unvaccinated or your vaccination status is undocumented, you should receive a series of primary polio vaccination shots — two doses of IPV at four- to eight-week intervals and a third dose six to 12 months after the second dose.
+If you're unvaccinated or your vaccination status is undocumented, get a series of primary polio vaccination shots — two doses of IPV at four– to eight–week intervals and a third dose six to 12 months after the second dose.

 Mar.
 11, 2014

 - Jubelt B. Polio and infectious diseases of the anterior horn. http://www.uptodate.com/home.
 Accessed Oct.
 27, 2013.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Oct.
 27, 2013.

 - Maurice J. Ending polio — If at first you don't succeed … .
 The Lancet.
 2013;381:1261.